synthesized-io/sdk-bigquery/README.md

 kubectl create clusterrolebinding "${SDK_SERVICE_ACCOUNT}-rule" --clusterrole="${SDK_SERVICE_ACCOUNT}-role" --serviceaccount="${NAMESPACE}:${SDK_SERVICE_ACCOUNT}"
 ```

-Set or generate the password for the GitLab services:
+Set or generate the password for Redis:

 ```shell
 # Generate password for Redis
 export REDIS_ROOT_PASSWORD="$(openssl rand -base64 12)"
 ```

-For persistent disk provisioning of the GitLab StatefulSets, you will need to
+For persistent disk provisioning of the Redis StatefulSet, you will need to
 specify the StorageClass name, or create a new StorageClass.

 To check your available options, use the following command: